-Every day, I work off of a to-do list.
-I have career items, house chores, personal goals – everything laid out one week at a time.
+Every day, I use a to-do list.
+I have career items, chores, personal goals – everything laid out one week at a time.

-But at the end of the week, it seems like I pushed off the career enhancing, tougher tasks and worked on menial, easy tasks.
+But at the end of the week, it seems like I pushed off the career-enhancing, tougher tasks to work on menial, easy tasks.
 Don’t get me wrong – it all needs to get done.
 But why do I not have time to do it all?

-Psssss, here’s a truth bomb: I DO have time for it all.
-I’ve have just been wasting time.
+Pssssst, here’s a truth bomb: I DO have time for it all.
+I’ve just been wasting time.
 Sigh.

 As you advance your career, time becomes even more scarce; managing your time with intention and strategy will make you an indispensable resource.

-Today, I have a little treat for you.
 In the book 168 Hours: You Have More Time Than You Think*, Laura Vanderkam offers several strategies to “find” that missing time.
-Last Spring, I found these three strategies especially helpful.
+Last Spring, I found these three strategies from the book especially helpful.

 - 100 Dreams